 It's not just the season that's changing.
 So is the amount of water you need.
-Since a good portion of your water budget is made up of outdoor use and that outdoor use is calculated based on real-time weather - one of the easiest ways to stay within your budget is to start reducing your sprinkler run times now.
+A good portion of your water budget is made up of outdoor use water use.
+Since outdoor use is calculated based on real-time weather, one of the easiest ways to stay within your budget is to reduce sprinkler run times.

 It is a best practice to change your sprinkler program each month to match the weather and water needs of your lawn.
-This is the best way to stay within budget.
+It's the best way to stay within budget.

 Ideally, lawn watering over a season should follow a bell curve pattern with water use peaking in July.
 Many people are good at ramping up their lawn watering, but forget to turn it down once temperatures start to decrease.
-Although temperatures might stay high in August and September it is hotter for a shorter period of time and therefore less water is needed.
+Although temperatures might stay high in August and September, it is hotter for a shorter time and less water is needed.

-An analysis of weather based needs of your lawn and actual water production.
-Lawns in September need about 50 to 60 percent less water than they do in July, although average water production shows only a 30 percent reduction from July to September.
+Turfgrass in September needs about 50 to 60 percent less water than it does in July, although average water production shows only a 30 percent reduction from July to September.
 This tells us that many people are still watering their lawns like it is the middle of summer.
-By watering less, there is a large potential for water savings for the city and for your pocketbook.
+By watering less, there is a significant potential for water savings for the city and your pocketbook.

 Here are three easy ways to make a reduction: